GeniusDai/kingpin/README.md

 ![image](https://github.com/GeniusDai/kingpin/raw/dev/pictures/kingpin.001.png)

-Procedure for the EpollTPClient:

-1. Init the connected sockets using the connect syscall.

-2. Register the connected sockets.

-3. Wait for the epoll events.

-4. Handle the connected sockets.

 Procedure for the EpollTPServer:

 1. Trying to get mutex from thread shared data, if it's locked, it won't block.